pivotal-cf-experimental/docs-utility-scripts/docs-ops-docs/new-release-playbook.md

 	1. `rake fly:set_pipeline[cf-current]`
 	1. `rake pipeline:update[cf-current]`
 1. Commit and push the changes to concourse-scripts-docs.
-1. Adding the new group adds the capacity to publish these docs to production using Concourse.
+1. Adding the new group adds the capacity to publish these docs using Concourse.
 Navigate to the [cf-current pipeline in Concourse](https://p-concourse.wings.cf-app.com/teams/system-team-docs-docs-1-88aa/pipelines/cf-current).
 The groups in the cf-current pipeline should look as follows:
 	* **oss**
 	* **pws**
 	* **pcfservices**
 	* **pcf-\<CURRENT-VERSION-NUMBER>**
 	* **pcf-\<NEW-VERSION-NUMBER>**
-1. Communicate to the docs team at stand-up and with @here in #pcf-docs-team Slack, that there is now a **pcf-\<NEW-VERSION-NUMBER>** group in the cf-current pipeline with a path to production.
+1. Communicate to the docs team at stand-up and with @here in #pcf-docs-team Slack, that there is now a **pcf-\<NEW-VERSION-NUMBER>** group in the cf-current pipeline.
 Tell the team not to kick off any builds in the **pcf-\<NEW-VERSION-NUMBER>** group, including the bind and staging job.

+## Step Two: Push a New Staging App

+1. Change into the `docs-book-pivotalcf` directory and switch to the `master` branch.
+1. Run `bookbinder bind remote`.
+1. When the bind completes, change into the `final_app` directory.
+1. Push the app as `docs-pcf-NEW-VERSION-NUMBER-blue`.
+For example:
+	`cf push docs-pcf-1-10-blue -b https://github.com/cloudfoundry/ruby-buildpack#v1.6.28`
+1. When the command completes, navigate to the app's route.
+The route should be provided in the output.
+For example:
+	`urls: docs-pcf-1-10-blue.cfapps.io`

+## Step Three: Update the Staging Pipeline

-## Step Two: Publish the New Release Docs
+## Step Four: Publish the New Release Docs

 Perform the following steps to publish the new release docs on the day the new release goes GA: